GiladFex/AmanMusic/README.md

 * Getting metadata from audiofiles

-* Playlist - using addTextTrack().
+* Playlists.

 * Gesture+list in audiobar that there is a playlist. (num of songs playing can be achieved using textTracks.length

-* Saving users' starred songs in DB.
+* Personal starred songs.

 * smart search - by song name, singer, album or lyrics (if available).